What is "turnkey" supplement manufacturing?

 Taking all of that into account, your average turnkey supplement contract manufacturer should (at least in theory) be able to help you manufacturer your customer dietary supplements to specification while also providing you with a full suite of manufacturing and secondary services.

-The key difference between a “turnkey” contract manufacturer and a contract manufacturer is the set of “secondary” services the exist beyond the scope of basic contract manufacturing.
+The key difference between a "turnkey" contract manufacturer and a contract manufacturer is the set of "secondary" services that exist beyond the scope of basic contract manufacturing.

-So, what kind of services can a turkey supplement contract manufacturer provide?
+So, what kind of services can a turnkey supplement contract manufacturer provide?

 Along with the basics of supplement contract manufacturing, there are a number of additional or secondary services that become available when you choose to partner with a turnkey supplement contract manufacturer.

 While you shouldn't expect every manufacturer to offer the same services, here are a few of the option that you're likely to encounter:

 - Delivery Method Options.
 The baseline is capsules, tablets, and powders.

 - Primary and Secondary Packaging Options.
 Along with standard HDPE and PET bottles, other options might include boxes, blister packs, stick packs, custom/enhanced label printing capabilities, and more.